-- 1. Dress shoes are required.
-No tennis shoes or athletic footwear are allowed. - 2.
+- 1. Dress shoes are preferred.
+Well-kept tennis shoes/athletic footwear/boots are allowed. - 2.
 Tuxedoes, suits, or dress pants and jackets are required.
-Ties are also required. - 3.
+Ties are also required.
+Military Dress Uniform is also acceptable. - 3.
 No under garments should be visible. - 4.
 If shirts are thin or semi-transparent, undershirts must be worn. - 5.
-Only top hats are allowed.
-No hats of any other type-cowboy hats, baseball caps, etc.-may be worn in the building. - 6.
+Only nice-looking/dress hats are allowed.
+No grimy hats of any kind-nothing with excessive writing, jewelry, etc.-may be worn in the building. - 6.
 Dress shirts must be worn at all times.